mmshahria/GlassboardTech-API-Reference/Deals/POST Create a Deal.md

 * <strong> taxIdType </strong> `string` </br> Type of the tax identification.
 * <strong> taxId</strong> `string` Unique tax identification number.
 * <strong> carryPercentage </strong> `number` </br> Additional carry percentage specified by a deal _organizer_. _Data-type_ `number` is used for any numeric type, either integers or floating point numbers.
 Minimum valid _value-range_ is 0 to 100.Constraints `Min 0┃Max 100┃ multiple of 0.001`.
-* <strong> validations <strong> `[string]` </br> JSON array object descriptor that encloses validationIDs for KYC/AML check for the additional carry recipient.Each array index consists of disparate validation information for a specific Additional carry recipient.
+* <strong> validations <strong> `[string]` </br> JSON array object descriptor that encloses validation IDs for KYC/AML check for the additional carry recipient.Each array index consists of disparate validation information for a specific Additional carry recipient.

 <strong> name* </strong> `string`